BREVARD COUNTY — Emotions were rife with excitement as the public gathered in celebration at the historic home of Green Gables last Saturday.

 Funds may be released to Green Gables by July 2021, which will allow the nonprofit to close on its purchase of the historic home and begin work on restoration.

-“I never doubted that we were going to do it,” Mrs. Ambrose said.
+“I never doubted that we were going to do it,” said Marion Ambrose, president of Green Gables at Historic River Village.
 “I had faith and I knew that the community would come through for us.
 Green Gables is really the last place of its kind and so many people visit it and love it, and the kids love it.
 I think it would have been a tragedy if we hadn’t been able to save it.”

 Mrs. Ambrose wanted to thank Brevard County Sheriff Wayne Ivey, Melbourne City Councilmembers Yvonne Minus, Julie Sanders and Paul Alfrey, B Uneke Magazine, the Melbourne Women’s Club, Holy Name of Jesus Catholic School and many more.

 Green Gables was built in 1896 by William and Nora Wells, one of the city of Melbourne’s benefactors, according to the nonprofit’s website.

 The Wells family not only donated acres of land to the city, but built its first library, auditorium and high school.
 Mr. and Mrs. Wells helped move Holy Trinity Episcopal Church and created a lasting legacy throughout the centuries.